 Oscar with a canvas experiment in Stockton, NSW.
 This canvas was left on a verandah to gather dust for 18 months.

-Currently (late 2018/early 2019) I am placing approximately 43 unframed random sized canvas piece at various locations throughout the Hunter Valley to collect dust over a one year period.
+Over the next year I am placing approximately 43 unframed random sized canvas pieces at various locations throughout the Hunter Valley to collect dust over a one year period.
 The canvas pieces will be collected and stitched together to give a visual reference to a patchwork, or rather, an aerial view of pockets of land.
-Each piece and its location will be sampled to determine what is present in the dust.
+Testing will be carried out at each location to determine what is present in the dust.
 Is coal dust present in these samples?
 Can we determine how far the dust travels by sampling locations removed from coal activities?
 The resulting work will be exhibited in 2020 at the Creator Incubator exhibition space.
-Dates to be confirmed).
+Dates to be confirmed.